Nicola & Aurélia

 You can browse all the Europe Active GR20 self-guided trips.

-Authentic version
+Authentic GR20

 Comfort versions of the GR20 include nights in gîtes, which are privately owned accommodation.
 Gîtes usually have a few dormitories where 4-6 people can sleep and share a bathroom.
 They also offer good traditional Corsican meals.
 Picnics can also be prepared for your walk the next day.
 Gîte owners really try to offer good, comfortable and clean accommodation, with access to hot water.
 They also enable walkers to sit in a common area or living room, which is not always the case with huts.